Helping with Healing and Hope

 Pennsylvania practices the doctrine of comparative negligence when it comes to personal injury claims.
 Unlike some states that prohibit a victim from receiving compensation if the individual contributed in any way to the accident, Pennsylvania takes a more lenient approach.

-In the Keystone State, an injury victim is barred from recovering compensation if he or she is found to be more at fault for the accident than the defendant.
+In the Keystone State, an injury victim is barred from recovering compensation if he or she is found more at fault for the accident than the defendant.
 Percentage-wise, this means that the injured party can recover as long as he or she is less than 51% at fault.

-A Dedicated Sunbury Personal Injury Attorney
+Our Dedicated Personal Injury Attorneys

 At Fanelli, Evans & Patel, P.C., we are dedicated to fighting for your rights.
 Contact us today online or by calling 570-622-2455 to schedule your free consultation.
 Evening and weekend appointments are available.